A little bit of knowledge is a dangerous thing

 However, to the wise (the highly educated), and all those who humbly seek knowledge and acknowledge their ignorance, empirical evidence, they know, isn’t as strong as less educated people claim it to be!
 When all is said and done, empirical evidence or empiricism could be the weakest form of all evidence.
 After all, empirical evidence is done at the basic level of human transcendency, that is, the physical!
 To solely rely on the physical senses for truth is surely basic!

-All wise people, including Jesus condemn this kind of negligence!
+All wise people, including Jesus, condemn this kind of negligence!
 Maybe that is why Socrates managed to win the title of the ‘wisest philosopher of all times’.
-For even with all his wisdom and better grasp of things, the gentleman confessed his ignorance.
+For even with all his wisdom and a better grasp of things, the gentleman confessed his ignorance.
 I know I know nothing, he confessed.
-I agree with him for, in my experience, the more I study (whether theology, philosophy, science or everyday experiences in love, business, and human relationships), the more I realize that I am surely ignorant of many things!
+I agree with him for, in my experience, the more I study (whether theology, philosophy, science, or everyday experiences in love, business, and human relationships), the more I realize that I am surely ignorant of many things!

 And I pray everyday that God keeps me this humble and enable me to be a student or a seeker of knowledge or truth for the rest of my life.
 For learning truly never ends or should never end!